Man wearing safety goggles and a respirator gently cleaning small surface mold spots from painted ceiling drywall with a sponge

 Step 1: Lightly Dampen the Moldy Area

-Before scrubbing, lightly dampen the affected area with a suitable cleaning solution.
-This helps reduce airborne particles while cleaning.
+Before scrubbing, lightly dampen the affected area with a mold-cleaning solution applied to a cloth, sponge, or low-mist sprayer.
+This helps reduce airborne particles while cleaning without soaking the drywall.

 Do not saturate the drywall.
 Excess moisture can push water deeper into the gypsum core and make the problem worse.
 Ceiling drywall should be damp enough to control dust, not wet enough to drip.